 - Download WeChat.
 Talk with potential suppliers in real-time and get a better sense of what the working relationship will be like.
-However, it is important to note that once you decide on a supplier you should keep 100% of your communication within the Message Center as a record-keeping measure.
+However, it is important to note that once you decide on a supplier you should keep 100% of your communication within the Message Center – otherwise your Trade Assurance protection may not be upheld.

 Attend an online trade show

-Social distancing doesn’t mean businesses need to compromise on building connections with seller or sharing knowledge and insights.
-Virtual trade shows can be accessed via the top menu bar on Alibaba.com.
+Social distancing doesn’t mean businesses need to compromise on building connections with sellers, or sharing knowledge and insights.
+Virtual trade shows can be accessed via the top menu bar on alibaba.com.

 Online Trade Shows provide real-time interactive, curated experiences designed to help buyers and sellers meet online.
-Participating sellers present their capabilities and products to interested buyers live streaming from around the world.
+Participating sellers present their capabilities and products to interested buyers live streaming from around the country.

 Buyers can also attend pre-scheduled 1:1 meetings with sellers to continue the conversation.